 While saturated fat should be consumed moderately and from appropriately healthy sources, omega-3 fatty acids and omega-6 fatty acids — fats consumed and not created by the body — should be consciously consumed in a very balanced fashion.

 First off, let’s look at Omega-3.
-It’s important to note that there are eleven types of Omega-3 fatty acids, yet you should really only be concerned with three of them: ALA — alpha-linolenic acid — DHA — docosahexaenoic acid — and EPA — eicosapentaenoic acid.
-From that point, you can reduce it down further to just DHA and EPA for two reasons: one, ALA is the most common form of omega-3 fatty acid and is either converted into EPA and DHA by your body or store as fat and two, it’s found in lots of plant-based foods such as kale, spinach, soybeans, walnuts, chia seeds, and flaxseed.
+It’s important to note that there are eleven types of Omega-3 fatty acids, yet you should only be concerned with three of them: ALA — alpha-linolenic acid — DHA — docosahexaenoic acid — and EPA — eicosapentaenoic acid.
+From that point, you can reduce it down further to just DHA and EPA for two reasons: one, ALA is the most common form of omega-3 fatty acid and is either converted into EPA and DHA by your body or stored as fat, and two, it’s found in lots of plant-based foods such as kale, spinach, soybeans, walnuts, chia seeds, and flaxseed.

-On the other hand, both DHA and EPA are found primarily fatty fish, fish oils, and algae, leading to their nickname of “marine omega-3’s.”
+On the other hand, both DHA and EPA are found primarily in fatty fish, fish oils, and algae, leading to their nickname of “marine omega-3’s.”
 While DHA and EPA can be formed in the body via plant-based ALA, this is only done in very small amounts.
 Therefore, if you are on a strict plant-based diet, it’s important to speak with your doctor about the best sources, such as supplements, to get your daily dose of DHA and EPA.

 When it comes to balance, you want more omega-3 than omega-6.
 This should be a naturally occurring balance, except for the invention of processed foods, which are unnaturally high in omega-6 fatty acids.
 Therefore, watch out for your processed food consumption, stick to a diet high in plant-based and whole foods, and you should find the right balance!